-Job 10 read and compare multiple versions
+Job 10 search, read, and compare multiple versions of the Bible

 [1] “My soul is weary of my life.